jeffrey-agyepong/beyond-the-grave-blog-vuepress/docs/_posts/2021-02-14-new-single-white-robe-nation-bride.md

 featuredimg: https://i.ibb.co/gVHTCQr/bride.jpg
 ---

-Internet-based Christian metal project has released a new single entitled "Bride".
+Internet-based Christian metalcore project, White Robe Nation has released a new single entitled "Bride".
 "Bride" is a call to husbands to love their bride as Christ first loved his (the church).

 <hr>